omeraloni/beasy-premium/README.md

 2. npm install

 To start locally:

+1.npm strat

-1.npm strat - will update on every change
+It will update on every change